scala/scala3/docs/docs/reference/auto-parameter-tupling-spec.md

 }
 ```

+##### Generic tuples

+If we come to support generic tuples, which provide the possibility of having tuples/functions of arities larger than 22 we would need to additionally support generic tuples of the form `T1 *: T2 *: ...`.
+Translation of such a tuples would use the `apply` method on the tuple to access the elements instead of the `_N` methods of `Product`.

 ### Migration

 Code like this could not be written before, hence the new notation would not be ambigouous after addoptation.